The outside world you can actually reach.

 Ways to begin

-Printable prompts that make the first minute easier to begin.
+Draw one prompt that makes the first minute easier to begin.

 Try First 7A public invitation to come back instead of catch up.

-Try The Wild ChallengeCards, First 7, and the printable challenge sit together so you can choose what to try first.
+Try The Wild ChallengeCards, First 7, posters, and the challenge sit together so the next minute has a clear prompt.